pcerejeira/Portfolio/data-analysis/project1/README.md

 ## Solution

 The solution involved developing a Python script that implemented the analysis approach described above.
-The script utilized various libraries and modules, including Pandas, Numpy, Matplotlib, and SQLAlchemy, to retrieve, preprocess, analyze, and visualize the data.
+The script utilized various libraries and modules, including Pandas, Matplotlib, and SQLAlchemy, to retrieve, preprocess, analyze, and visualize the data.

 The script allowed for the flexibility to analyze temperature data for different batteries and battery components by specifying the vehicle identification and resampling period as input parameters.
 The generated plots were saved in the specified output path.